top of page

 ESA Phase II

-Establishing Amount or Extent of Contamination
+Establishing the Amount or Extent of Contamination

-Phase II ESA, as described by CAN/CSA-Z769-00 Standards, as published in March 2000 and reaffirmed in 2018 by the CSA Group.
+As the CAN/CSA-Z769-00 Standards describe, Phase II ESA was published in March 2000 and reaffirmed by the CSA Group in 2023.

 Phase II ESA is recommended if the Phase 1 ESA results show a likelihood of contamination.
-The contamination must be sufficient enough to warrant conducting subsurface testing at strategic locations on the property.
+The contamination must be sufficient to warrant conducting subsurface testing at strategic locations on the property.
 Typical areas may include a property adjacent to a dry cleaner or gas station.

 With our phase 2 environmental assessment in Toronto and the GTA, you can get a clearer picture of the nature and extent of the contamination.
 We generally collect soil, groundwater, and sediment samples to better understand the potential environmental problems and hazards.

 Results: The samples taken are tested and analyzed in our CALA-certified laboratory to confirm whether contamination is present (or not) and to what extent, based on regulatory levels.
 If the site has been cleared, the assessment ends here.
-If not, typically a next-step plan is discussed.
-Sometimes Phase 3 Remediation is recommended.
+If not, a next-step plan is typically discussed.
+Sometimes, Phase 3 Remediation is recommended.

 ESA phase 2